-In this state, abusing children is abuse that may land you in jail.
+In this state, abusing children may land you in jail.
 Parents may face emotional charges for causing irreparable injury to a child if they intentionally cause them harm that results in mental, physical, or sexual abuse.
 The exploitation of any kind and careless behavior is also mentioned.
-All of these, including assault, assault, battery, sexual assault, and neglect to injure, could have a severe impact on the youth for the rest of their lives or until attempts are made to file charges under the Penal Code.
-Depending on the severity of the harm; a parent facing a child abuse conviction may spend time in jail or prison.
+All of these, including assault, assault, battery, sexual assault, and neglect to injure, could severely impact the youth for the rest of their lives or until attempts are made to file charges under the Penal Code.
+Depending on the severity of the harm, a parent facing a child abuse conviction may spend time in jail or prison.

 Is Emotional Abuse a Crime in Colorado?